olivopaolo/boing/rst-doc/pipeline.rst

 order to evolve and fit a flexible environment.
 This may entail that not all the processing units are really necessary in order to compute the expected result.
-In order to avoid a waste of time, the pipeline exploits a self-optimizing technique based on the nodes' supply-demand knowledge.
+In order to avoid a waste of time, the pipeline exploits a auto-configuration technique based on the nodes' supply-demand knowledge.
 This technique, exploited by the *Wise Workers*, can be summarized into the following two rules:

 1. the worker's request is nullified if no one requires the worker's own products;